 OTHER PARTNERS.
-Other jurisdictions including county transportation, congestion management, and housing authorities, regional agencies such as the Metropolitan Transportation Authorty, or state agencies may provide funding for supportive infrastructure, or affordable housing, or technical support for TOD projects.
+Other jurisdictions including business improvement districts (BIDs), county transportation, congestion management, and housing authorities, regional agencies such as the Metropolitan Transportation Authorty, or state agencies may provide funding for supportive infrastructure, or affordable housing, or technical support for TOD projects.